teamjaf/mohammadjafrin.github.io/README.md

 ## 📝 Notes

-- The `.nojekyll` file ensures GitHub Pages serves the site as static files without Jekyll processing
+- The `_config.yml` file configures Jekyll for GitHub Pages (though the site uses static HTML)
 - The site uses system fonts with Google Fonts as a fallback for better performance
 - All external links include `rel="noopener"` for security
 - The site is fully static and requires no build process
+- Jekyll front matter (`---`) is included in HTML files to ensure proper processing by GitHub Pages

 ## 📄 License